 Scene: Easter, the main square of Frankfurt.

 7, 13: Boito starts us off with some of the most Meistersinger music not written by Wagner in his introduction.
 The first sound is a bell, followed by Meistersinger with running strings in between repeats then up-downs orchestral and then choral.
 The rhythm is literally everywhere though.
 Then we get some scary music before Faust shows up with Wagner (no relation) to a shimmering accompaniment which quick dulls.
 Then there is a festal bit in the strings and a mild tune.
-It dies just as quickly as it arrived and then there is yet another chorus which isn’t terrible * but by this point we have been constantly bombarded by choral numbers one after another for over half an hour and it is getting a bit tiresome.
+It dies just as quickly as it arrived and then there is yet another chorus * (and apparently an Obertas, a Polish dance.
+Interesting fact most people don’t know Arrigo Boito was only half-Italian, his mother was a Polish countess).
+By this point we have been constantly bombarded by choral numbers one after another for over half an hour and it is getting a bit tiresome.
 Faust has another bit of Lohengrin-type heavenly musical accompaniment.
 This becomes a little scary again when Mefistofele shows up in monk garb and silently follows Faust out.
 Wagner has a scampering bit before the end that is followed by Faust’s crying out because of the friar and then some more from Wagner that isn’t terrible *, the chorus returns (female), fade out.

 Scene 2: Faust’s study.